hashgraph/solo/README.md

 Kubernetes Cluster      : kind-solo
 Kubernetes Namespace    : solo
 **********************************************************************************
-(node:78205) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
-Please use a userland alternative instead.
-(Use `node --trace-deprecation ...` to show where the warning was created) ✔ Initialize
+✔ Initialize
 ✔ Identify network pods
   ✔ Check network pod: node0